Walter Merlioun: Working for James IV

 Merlioun worked on a number of buildings in Scotland including castles and churches for James IV of Scotland.
 Henry Merlioun, who built Ravenscraig Castle for Mary of Gueldres was probably his father.
-The family had a property in Edinburgh on the south side of the High Street, which gave their name to a close, "Merlin's Wynd".
+The family had a property in Edinburgh on the south side of the High Street, which gave their name to a close, "Merlin's Wynd" or '"Marlin's Wynd".
+The remains of this paved street are under the floor of the Tron Kirk.

 Walter and his brother John Merlioun are recorded as the builders of the lodging or king's house at Stirling Castle, now known as the "King's Old Building".
 The work commenced in June 1496.
 A large amount of timber was bought and shipped from Leith.
 The overall supervisor of building at Stirling was a priest, Thomas Smyth, and after 1497, Andrew Aytoun, captain of the castle.
 Advice on the building was taken from the master master of Linlithgow, who visited and gave his "device".
 Andrew Sclatare, who was a slater, was working on the roof in November 1496, and the Merlioun brothers had a final payment for the "hous bigging", building the house in January 1497.
 The lodging was damaged by a fire in 1855, and rebuilt to designs by Robert Billings, but some original masonry survives.
 The original entrance stair in a hexagonal pepperpot turret resembles the great hall at Castle Campbell.

 Walter Merlioun worked on the church of St John at Perth in 1496.

 In April 1497 he was at Dunbar Castle and was paid £10 Scots as an installment for his work on the gatehouse or "fore work".
 In June he completed the "pending", perhaps the vaulting, of the hall at Dunbar, and the masonry of the "Hannis tower", which was roofed by William Young and Tom Mackachane.